प्रतीक्षा करें

 Last Recorded

-Accounts of Mahoraga persist in living tradition — Theravada monks at Bodh Gaya still invoke their protection during Naga Panchami, and oral accounts collected along the Narmada's upper reaches in the 1990s describe vast serpentine presences felt beneath the riverbed during monsoon flood-surge.
+Accounts of Mahoraga persist in living tradition — Theravada monks in the Pali-speaking communities of Bodh Gaya still invoke them in protective chants, and oral accounts collected along the Narmada's upper reaches as recently as the 1990s describe vast serpentine presences felt beneath the river's bedrock during the monsoon's first surge.

 Source Language